miluclash/miluclash/README.md

-### Hi there 👋 I'm Michael Criollo,
+### Hi there 👋 I'm Michael ,
-I'm a first year Web Applications Developer student at IES Pio Baroja.
+I'm a first year Web Applications Developer student.
 - ⚡ **Fun fact:** I believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.
 - 🔭 I'm currently studying:
 	- Web Application Development
-- :bulb: I'm interested in all things data: **Big Data, Cloud, Machine Learning and Data Science**
+- :bulb: I'm interested in all things data: **Cloud, Machine Learning and Data Science**
-- 💬 Talk to me about Space, Philosophy, Science, anything that interests you.
+- 💬 Talk to me about Sports, Philosophy, Science, anything that interests you.
 ## My Skills Include
 <h4> Languages </h4>
 <span>